-Explore the best in virtual reality entertainment with these VR headsets.
+Explore the best in virtual reality entertainment with these VR headsets for watching movies.

 Over the past couple of years, virtual reality has proven itself to be a mainstream form of entertainment.
 However, knowledge regarding VR headsets is still limited and people often don’t know which factors to consider when buying them.